haskell-actions/hlint-scan/README.md

 This is a GitHub action which scans Haskell code using [HLint] and uploads its suggested improvements to [GitHub code scanning].
+It can also serve as a status check for pull requests.

 ## Usage